 spec/support/ contain code to make testing easier.
 This includes mock objects, objects for creating test

-data (e.g. Boxes), and your Flow objects which are used in your flow specs,
+data (e.g. Factories), and your Flow objects which are used in your flow specs,

 and whatever else you may need.